PeruvianWizard/TKinter-Youtube-Media-Downloader-Project/README.md

 To get this project to work, you will need ffmpeg, an open-source software that offers tools to manipulate multimedia, such as, videos, audios, streams, etc.
-Morover, you'll need to install the python library, pytubefix, to your virtual environment.
+Moreover, you'll need to install the python library, pytubefix, to your virtual environment.
 The pytubefix library is used to download the videos/audios from Youtube.